rameshchauhan01/Batabase/BasicQ&A.md

 		EXEC SelectAllCustomers @City = 'London';

-Delete vs Truncate vs Drop:
+### Delete vs Truncate vs Drop: <br/>
 	DELETE removes rows one by one depending upon WHERE condition or delete all rows if there is no WHERE condition.
 Before commit operation ,if we roll back we will get the data.
-It is a data manipulation language (DML) command.
+It is a data manipulation language (DML) command. <br/>
 	TRUNCATE removes all rows at once .
-It is a DDL command DROP command removes a table or database completely from database.It is a DDL command
+It is a DDL command <br/>
+	DROP command removes a table or database completely from database.It is a DDL command
+### Built in functions: <br/>
+	Count, Avg,Sum,Min,Max
+	To find the average of two columns in SQL <br/>
+	SELECT AVG(column1 + column2) as Average FROM table_name;
+### SQL CASE or IF Else: <br/>
+	SELECT OrderID, Quantity,
+	CASE
+    		WHEN Quantity > 30 THEN 'The quantity is greater than 30' WHEN Quantity = 30 THEN 'The quantity is 30' ELSE 'The quantity is under 30'
+	END AS QuantityText
+	FROM OrderDetails;

-Find the  nth maximum salary from emp table:
+### Find the  nth maximum salary from emp table: <br/>
 	* using max inbuilt function*/
 		SELECT MAX (Salary) as SecondHighestSalary
 		FROM Employee